paradisebunny/daffodil/characters.md

 As the characters advance, they improve their saving throws.
 It is 15 at level 1, then reduced by 1 per level gained, but never lower than 5.
 ## Character Ancestries
-__Dwarves__ easily recognize irregularities in stonework and find traps hidden therein on a 4 in 6.
+__Luporum__ Those of the wolves.
+Their keen senses find traps on a 4 in 6.
 They also have the chance to find such a trap on a 1 in 6 without searching for it.

-__Elves__ have keen senses find secret doors on a 4 in 6.
+__Strigum__ Those of the owles.
+Their keen eyes find secret doors on a 4 in 6.
 They also have the chance to find such a door on a 1 in 6 without searching for it.

+__Murium__ Those of the mice.
+Their small size and wily ways grant them a +4 on saving throws against magic and a +1 to all ranged attacks.

 __Humans__ may switch the places of two ability scores at character creation.

 ## Starting Equipment
 Each character starts with the following items: Backpack, bedroll, 3 days rations, 2 torches